ruyd/Concentrate/README.md

 Reading a lot and studying a bit on YouTube?

-Me too but it's hard with so much advertising.
+Me too but it's hard with so much competing for attention.

-This add-on grew from a safe way to fight distractions to a surprisingly helpful companion.
+This add-on grew from a safe way to fight distractions and interruptions to a surprisingly helpful companion.

 I really hope it also helps your studies and peace of mind.